status-im/specs/status-whisper-usage-spec.md

 ### Sending using PFS

-When one decides to use PFS, the flow is the same but the payload MUST be additionally encrypted following the [PFS specification](#pfs) before being hex-endoded and passed to `shh_post`.
+When one decides to use PFS, the flow is the same but the payload MUST be additionally encrypted following the [PFS specification](#pfs) before being hex-encoded and passed to `shh_post`.

 ## Receiving